vinaes/vinaes.github.io/_posts/2018-4-1-iOS-Player.md

 Conclusion: two screens, first one controls mostly everything (events, track change, tracks pagination, etc), the second one controls the player itself and delegates to the first one all the events.
 The first one uses dumb stuff like _updatePlayer_, _updateCurrentTime_ that are functions of the Player itself.

 ### But then....
 Volume.
 Seems easy, yay?
-Yes, it is, but I dont like to install raw app's builds to my iPhone and mostly using the simulator.
+Yes, it is, but I dont like to install raw app's builds to my iPhone and mostly I use the simulator.
 I googled a lil bit and found out that I have to use _MPVolumeView_ to change system volume.

 WTF?
 Like, really, implementing a view to change system's volume?
 Ok, let's assume thats about _Think Different_.
 Some SO post told me that _MPVolumeView_ is a subclass of _UISlider_.
 Which is not.
 It looks like slider, but it's not.
 It's a subclass of UIView (at least, in terms of Interface Builder).
 Changing background color to clear, implementing subclass - phew - not working.
 Kek.
 Why?
 Well, for some reason iOS simulator does not support displaying _MPVolumeView_.
 It took me some times to realize that.